Discover Argentina's Secrets

 On the outskirts of Villa El Chocón, in the Parque Cretacico, you can compare the size of your footsteps to that of Iguanadon prints.
 Finally, if you have a particular passion for dinosaurs, consider contacting Proyecto Dino, located near the shore of Lago Barreales, 56 miles north of Neuquén.
 You can arrange to stay on-site and take part in the ongoing excavations of dinosaur remains, supervised by renowned paleontologist Jorge Calvo.

-Search for caymans and capybaras in the Reserva Provincial Esteros de Iberá
+Meet Capybaras in Reserva Provincial Esteros de Iberá

 The delicate ecosystem at Esteros de Iberá, an 8077 sq mile wetland expanse in the Corrientes province, near the border with Paraguay, is one of the best places in South America for wildlife-spotting.
 The vast swampland, with its lakes and shallow lagoons dotted with embalsados (floating islands), is home to a stunning array of creatures, from caymans, giant anteaters, jaguars and capybaras to howler monkeys, swamp deer, otters, maned wolves, bats and around 300 bird species.